suyogshejal2004/pagariyahastern1/README.md

 ---

-**Built with:** React Native, LinearGradient, DropDownPicker, React Navigation, API Integration
+**Frontend Built By:** Me 💻
-**Role:** Full App Development (UI, Navigation, API Integration, State Management)
+**Role:** Full App Frontend Development (UI, Navigation, State Management, API Integration)
 **Status:** Completed – App currently maintained by company
+**Code Privacy:** ❌ Code not shared due to company privacy

 ---

 ## Overview

 Pagariya Exports App is a **dealer & miller management mobile application** designed to streamline stock management and communication.
 The app allows users to log in, select dealers/millers, add products, and send custom messages about stock updates efficiently.

+> ⚡ **Important:** I developed the **entire frontend of this app** including all screens, navigation, components, and integration with APIs.
+The backend and codebase belong to the company and are not shared here for privacy reasons.

 ---